virtuosoft-dev/hestiacp-pluginable/README.md

 # hestiacp-pluginable
 Extend [Hestia Control Panel](https://hestiacp.com) via a simple, WordPress-like plugins API.

+Version 2.X, now with leaner, simplified, and less intrusive API that uses HestiaCP 'sanctioned' /etc/hestiacp/local.conf and php.ini's native prepend/append system to extend HestiaCP with less core patches.
+This makes install/uninstall a lot easier.

 ## Requirements

 * Hestia Control Panel
 * Ubuntu or Debian Linux OS

 ## Installation
 First, back up your system!
 This install process will patch (__Read__: ___Permanently Alter___) HestiaCP files and templates.
-A backup of the original file is created with a timestamp extension, i.e. `main.sh.bak_2023_06_10_21_02`.
+A backup of the original file is created with a timestamp extension, i.e. `domain.sh.bak_2023_06_10_21_02`.
 The files in the following folders will be altered during installation and after every update:

 * /etc/hestiacp/hooks
 * /usr/local/hestia/data/templates/web/php-fpm
-* /usr/local/hestia/web/templates
-* /usr/local/hestia/web/inc
-* /usr/local/hestia/web/api
+* /usr/local/hestia/php/lib
 * /usr/local/hestia/func

 ***Note: Pluginable uses the /etc/hestiacp/hooks folder in Hestia (not used in default installations).
 If you are using the hooks folder; backup it up!
 You'll need to manually merge any existing pre_install.sh and post_install.sh files if you are using them.***